SONM (SNM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SONM Historical Price

-According to the latest data gathered on SONM live price page, the current price of SONM is 0.00104426USD.
-The circulating supply of SONM(SNM) is 44.40M SNM , giving it a market capitalization of $46.37K.
+According to the latest data gathered on SONM live price page, the current price of SONM is 0USD.
+The circulating supply of SONM(SNM) is 44.40M SNM , giving it a market capitalization of $36.75K.

 The SONM Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SNM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.